RCDD-202203-TUR-BEW/backend-capstone-cookie/README.md

   # Technologies
    Technologies used in this project  for the Backend side :
    <img width="100" src="https://github.com/RCDD-202203-TUR-BEW/backend-capstone-cookie/blob/readme_Branch/Image/1200px-Node.js_logo.svg.png">
-   1:Nodejs: It's an open-source, cross-platform, back-end JavaScript runtime environment that runs on a JavaScript Engine 2:MongoDB Atlas: It is used to create and manage the Database for this project 3:Expressjs: It's a minimal and flexible Node.js web application framework 4:Swagger: It's used to document all of REST APIS 5:Heroku
+   -Nodejs: It's an open-source, cross-platform, back-end JavaScript runtime environment that runs on a JavaScript Engine -MongoDB Atlas: It is used to create and manage the Database for this project
+   -Expressjs: It's a minimal and flexible Node.js web application framework
+   -Swagger: It's used to document all of REST APIS -Heroku
-   6:Firebase: It's used to develop Android and Web Applications
+   -Firebase: It's used to develop Android and Web Applications

 # Content of project